xsscx/srd/README.md

 This is Hoyt's Public Domain & Collaboration Research Code Collection [SRD0009] that is run on an Apple Security Research Device, the Apple SRD.
 The Target iOS ranges are 14Beta -> 15Beta.
 The Target Platform is iPhone 11 which is aka iPhone 12,1.
 The Model Number is MWL72LL/A.

-* Industry Participation Requested, See URL https://srd.cx/industry-participation/

-* Updated July 4, 2021: Note that Issue #1 is Open and I failed to include the entitlements.plist due to operator error...
-Now updated

 This Repo is Public Domain and I hope you will contribute your Code, Comments and Suggestions.

 SRD Details